HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_using_opensearch/usage/index.md

     ![](../../../assets/HCL_Search_07_Results_Set_Filtered.png "View the filtered down search results and note the count of results found")

-9. Go back to the **Search** input box and type a new term you need to search e.g "interiors" and click the blue **Search** button again to start the search.
+9. Go back to the **Search** input box and type a new search term you need to search e.g "interiors" and click the blue **Search** button again to start the search.
 View the new results list.
-Above the results, you can find a description of the total count of results found for the search term e.g. "3 results for **interiors**".
+Above the results, you can find a description of the total count of results found for the search term e.g. "3 results for **interiors**"

     ![](../../../assets/HCL_Search_08_Input_Query_Change.png "Change the search term in the Search input box")

-9. Click on the blue link title of one of the result items to open that item in a new tab.
+10. Click the blue link title of one of the result items to open that item in a new tab.

     ![](../../../assets/HCL_Search_09_Open_Result_Item.png "Click on one of the result items to open it in a new tab")